ultcyber/pdf_word_count/README.md

 Use command line to launch the script.

 Positional (mandatory) argument:

+path
-path                Path to the folder - type . to indicate current folder
+	Path to the folder - type . to indicate current folder

 Optional arguments:

+-h, --help
-  -h, --help          show usage and exit
+	show usage and exit
+-database
-  -database DATABASE  Path to the database file - if not provided, database.db is used as a default file and placed in cwd -verbose            Asks for every folder
+	Path to the database file - if not provided, database.db is used as a default file and placed in cwd -verbose
+	Asks for every folder
+-sverbose
-  -sverbose           Asks for every file
+	Asks for every file

 Example: